RodZill4/material-maker/doc/_sources/user_interface_performance.rst.txt

 Performance meter and tools
 ---------------------------

-Material Maker relies on shader generation and rendering to generate texture.
+Material Maker relies on shader generation and rendering to generate textures.
-It sometimes creates very complex shader that can impact performance, while trying to provide smooth user experience.
+It sometimes creates very complex shaders that can impact performance, while trying to provide smooth user experience.

 In the top right corner of the user interface, a performance meter shows the